 Cool Colors are like flowing water that symbolizes peace, harmony, and calmness.
 It includes blue, green, and violet that radiates tranquillity and mental stability.
 These shades mostly remind us of the sky, nature, space, and water.

 So, that’s the case when any company launches an environmentally friendly product; it chooses cool colors like shades of green over warm colors.
 Here, the personality of products plays an integral role in selecting between cool and warm colors.

 Blue – Medical Institutions

 Do you know drinking water companies, governmental organizations, technology-based businesses, and medical institutions use the blue color in their logo?
 Wondering why?
 Because blue is the color of confidence, faithfulness, and depth.

 The importance of color in design

-- Colour sets facilitate visual search that speeds up the search process
+- Color sets facilitate visual search that speeds up the search process

-- Colors evoke emotions and create a mood of users while shopping online
+- Colors evoke emotions and create a mood for users while shopping online

 Additive and subtractive color models in Color Theory